What is an orthopedic chair?

 Ergonomic chairs typically have either of the following swivel mechanisms:

-2. What is an orthopedic chair?
+2. What is an orthopedic office chair?

 Orthopedic chairs include all of the above design features of ergonomic chairs.
 These chairs will therefore also prevent back, neck and shoulder pain caused by incorrect sitting.